AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-sml-pracchanges-1-intro.md

 #### Implementation guidance

-For the overarching usage scenarios in this implementation guide:
+For the overarching usage scenarios in this implementation guide it is expected that a list:

-* All medicine items considered relevant by the practitioner preparing the list (the source) should be included in the list:
+* will be sent with all medicine items considered relevant by the practitioner preparing the list (the source) should be included in the list including packed, non-packed, complementary and over the counter medicine items
+* with a List.code of '101.32027' Ceased Medicines will be sent with only ceased medicine items
+* with a List.code of '101.32009' Current Medicines will be sent with new or existing medicine items and no ceased medicine items

 <table class="list" width="100%">
   <tr>
     <th>Item</th>